Azure/diagnostics-eventflow/README.md

     Task SendEventsAsync(IReadOnlyCollection<EventData> events, long transmissionSequenceNumber, CancellationToken cancellationToken);
 }
 ```
 The output receives a batch of events, along with transmission sequence number and a cancellation token.
-The transmission sequence number can be treated as an identifier for the `SendEventsAsync()` method invocation; it is guaranteed to be unique for each invocation, but there is no guarantee that there will be no "gaps", nor that it will be stricly increasing.
+The transmission sequence number can be treated as an identifier for the `SendEventsAsync()` method invocation; it is guaranteed to be unique for each invocation, but there is no guarantee that there will be no "gaps", nor that it will be strictly increasing.
 The cancellation token should be used to cancel long-running operations if necessary; typically it is passed as a parameter to asynchronous i/o operations.

 ### Pipeline structure and threading considerations
 Every EventFlow pipeline can be created imperatively, i.e. in the program code.
 The structure of every pipeline is reflected in the constructor of the `DiagnosticPipeline` class and is as follows: